othercriteria/lif/README.md

 * Death: A new empty cell comes into existence with stasis set {0,1,2,3,4,5,6,7,8}.
-* Gain of habitability: An empty cell experiences this with probability `hab_prob`.
-A randomly chosen 1 in the stasis set is flipped to 0.
+* Gain of habitability: An empty cell experiences this with probability `goh_r`.
+A chosen 1 in the stasis set is flipped to 0.
+Depending on the mode `goh_m`, the largest (`max`), the smallest (`min`), or a random element (`random`) is chosen.

 ## Demonstration

 Running the script in the console as `./lif.py` (having made it executable with `chmod u+x lif.py` if necessary) starts a visual demonstration of this model.
-Modifying model parameters requires making edits to the script.
-In addition to those described above, `size` determines the dimensions of the cell grid on which the demonstration runs.
+All model parameters can be specified as command line arguments (see `./lif.py -h` for details) or can be changed by editing the script.

+The first two positional arguments set the grid width and height.
+If the terminal is too small to display the entire grid, only the top-left corner will be seen but the dynamics are not affected.
+Particularly for the `max` gain of habitability mode, a grid size of at least 80 &times; 80 is suggested to avoid triviality.

 Controls:
 * q: Quits program.